rajnandale/capitalconnect/README.md

 For initializing and setting things locally follow below steps:

-step 1) install xampp and use apache server for localhost
+step 1) install xampp and start apache server and mysql

-step 2) create rn_8164 database in phpmyadmin page and then import database file into rn_8164 database
+step 2) create rn_8164 database in localhost/phpmyadmin page and then import database file into rn_8164 database

 step 3) paste website folder into " xampp/htdocs " folder

-step 4) open xampp and start apache server and mysql , then into browser open localhost:80/capitalconnect
+step 4) Into browser open localhost/capitalconnect url

 ## we encouraged to forked this repo and contribute by making this project well structured using framework
 suggestion :- use laravel framework, enable remote sql database support,